RileyRedpath/SFS2X_Salt_and_Hash/README.md

 In SFS2X Admin tool:

-  - Create zones named "HelloWorld" and "SignUpZone".
+  - Create zones named "MainZone" and "SignUpZone".

-  - Disable custom login on SignUpZone and enable it on HelloWorld.
+  - Disable custom login on SignUpZone and enable it on MainZone.

   In your DB server console: